gvn/komponent/README.md

 Include **[komponent.min.js](https://github.com/gvn/komponent/raw/master/komponent.min.js)** in your project.
 New components inherit from `Komponent`.

 Run **komp** to interactively create a new component via the command line.

-All new Komponents have a basic event API for subscribing callback functions both internally and externally.
+Your new component will inherit a basic event API and have a basic scaffolding.

 Add calls to the `fire` method wherever you want subscribable custom events.
-You can optionally provide event metadata to be passed to the callback function with an object literal.
+You can optionally pass event metadata to the callback function with an object literal.

 ```javascript
 Widget.prototype.show = function () {